E. Remington & Sons: Early years

-The rifle barrel

 There are two versions of the origin story of the first Remington rifle barrel.
 One holds that the younger Remington wanted to purchase a rifle and lacked the money to buy one, so he made his own.
 The other states that he forged a barrel from wrought iron to see if he could build a better rifle than he could buy.
 Both versions have him taking the barrel to a gunsmith to have it rifled.

 Eliphalet II forged his first rifle barrel as a young blacksmith in 1816 and finished second place in a local shooting match with it.
 Despite not winning the match, he proceeded to make barrels to meet the growing demand for flintlock rifles in the Mohawk Valley.
 With the completion of the Erie Canal, connecting Buffalo with Albany, commerce in the Mohawk Valley expanded remarkably, as did the demand for rifle barrels.

 To meet the increased demand for rifle barrels, in 1828 the Remingtons moved their forge and foundry from its rural setting to 100 acre of land they had purchased astride the canal and abutting the Mohawk River near a town then called Morgan's Landing (later Ilion), New York.
 The move coincided with the elder Eliphalet's death, and Eliphalet II assumed control of the business.